2023 Solar Incentives Guide for Batavia, OH - Tax Credits & Rebates

 The Clean Energy Credit (previously called the federal solar tax credit, or the ITC), currently ends on January 1, 2035.
 Currently set at 30%, the credit will drop to 26% in 2033 and to 22% in 2034.

-Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
-Depending on precisely which incentives you are applying for, they may apply in a different order.
-Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money possible.
+Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
+Depending on precisely which incentives you are receiving, they may apply in a different order.
+Be sure to speak with your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.